-- 1. Demonstrate the ability to interpret and communicate biblical texts informed by the historical and cultural context in which the texts were - 2.
-Demonstrate the ability to articulate traditional theological categories and historical developments of Christian thought more broadly and the Stone-Campbell movement more particularly. - 3.
+1. Demonstrate the ability to interpret and communicate biblical texts informed by the historical and cultural context in which the texts were written.

+- 2. Demonstrate the ability to articulate traditional theological categories and historical developments of Christian thought more broadly and the Stone-Campbell movement more particularly. - 3.
 Demonstrate sensitivity to the practice of Christian faith in contemporary and diverse contexts. - 4.
 Demonstrate the ability to think critically and sensitively about ministry situations and respond in ways grounded ethically and theologically. - 5.
 Demonstrate maturity in their chosen aspect of ministry.

-Students who have previously passed with a "C" or better in Greek or Hebrew at the undergraduate level, or can demonstrate competency by examination in these biblical languages, will take only 42 hours.
+Students who can demonstrate competency by examination in Greek or Hebrew will take only 42 hours.
 Students who need leveling in addition to Greek and Hebrew will be required to take 51 hours.